wobi2010/tt05_bow_chipper/README.md

   - Useful for waveshaping or other information.
 - Logic added in so a bit cannot be XOR'ed if the previous bit is disabled.
   - The highest order bit is not XOR'ed with the output bit, despite being in the poly.
-- Enable pin for starting and reseting the output.
+- Enable pin for starting and resetting the output.
 - Data pin for inverting the output.

 ## Description ##